LucasBiazi/Install_FNV_Under_Linux_2021/README.md

 ## Modifications
-From now on this tutorial will be based on the following video: (https://www.youtube.com/watch?v=Cypqage_Pdk)
+From now on this tutorial will be based on the following video: https://www.youtube.com/watch?v=Cypqage_Pdk Most guides will probably tell you to follow by using wine.
+We won’t be using it, there’s a sneaky way around.
+If you know a thing or two about Steam, you are aware that it only cares about the name of the .exe file, regardless of what it is.
+You probably know where I’m going now… Instead of executing the patches using wine, we’ll do it by using Steam.
+That’s the trick.